Reissued with obsolete COVID-19 page links removed.

 Exercise increased caution in Indonesia due to terrorism and natural disasters.
 Some areas have increased risk.
 Read the entire Travel Advisory.

-Reconsider travel to:
+Do Not travel to:

-Country Summary: Terrorists continue plotting possible attacks in Indonesia.
+Terrorists continue plotting possible attacks in Indonesia.
 Terrorists may attack with little or no warning, targeting police stations, places of worship, hotels, bars, nightclubs, markets/shopping malls, and restaurants.